tejaswa4692/IntoTheCosmos/README.md

 > **Note:** The current release has well documented controls and instructions on how to get your spacecraft into orbit.
 If you're new, you can also press **ESC** to open the Settings menu and enable the on-screen keybind guide.

+Im sorry i couldnt provide a web link for easy acess, unfortunately this project uses multithreading so i couldnt get that to work with netlify, cloudflare or itch hosting. :(

 ---

 # About